The Dam Half and Dam Full courses are

 jeep trails and a little bit of dirt road mixed in to relax

-elevation gain of 4,600 feet.
-The courses have several climbs
+elevation gain of 2,300 feet.
+The course has several climbs

 with a few boulder fields mixed in to test your legs (and

 wits)!
-In between the climbs though, there are some nice flat
+Between the climbs there are some nice flat

-and rolley sections winding through beautiful hemlock and pine
+and rolling sections winding through beautiful hemlock and pine

-single track climb with 700 feet of elevation gain within a
+single track climb with over 700 feet of elevation gain within a

 half mile straight up the side of Naked Mountain.
 But once you